Independent Physical Searches

 Physical inspection involves personally visiting and examining real-world locations connected to the missing person in order to locate them or uncover tangible clues.

-Searches may include a person’s last known location, workplaces, local hangouts, hospitals, transit hubs, or other places the individual is known or likely to visit.
+Searches may include a person’s last known location, workplaces, local hangouts, hospitals, transit stations, or other places the individual is known or likely to visit.

-Independent searchers look for physical clues, such as abandoned vehicles, discarded clothing, personal items, or signs of recent presence that may help determine the person’s whereabouts.
+Independent searchers look for physical clues, such as abandoned vehicles, skid marks, broken highway guardrails, ripped clothing, personal items, or signs of recent presence that may help determine the person’s whereabouts.

 Unlike law enforcement, independent searchers often have greater operational flexibility.
 They are not limited by jurisdictional boundaries, internal case-priority policies, or agency protocols, and can focus exclusively on a single case.

 Yes.
-Independent searchers can often cross county and state boundaries as needed, which can be critical when a missing person may have traveled outside their original jurisdiction.
+Independent searchers can often cross city and county boundaries as needed, which can be critical when a missing person may have traveled outside their original jurisdiction.

 Independent physical searches are commonly used when: